bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

   :practice: T

   The following Name class keeps track of the first and last name of a person.
   Add a method print that prints out the instance variables first and last.
-Note that instance methods have direct access and share the instance variables.
+Note that the methods have direct access and share the instance variables.
   ~~~~
   public class Name
   {